backstage/backstage/.changeset/rare-mayflies-remain.md

 '@backstage/core': patch
 ---

-Pass `inverse` prop to Guage from GuageCard
+Pass `inverse` prop to Gauge from GaugeCard